vdaas/vald/docs/user/get-started.md

     go run main.go
     ```

-## Deploy and Run standalone Vald Agent on k8s cluster
+## Deploy and Run standalone Vald Agent on kubernetes

 ### Deploy

-This chapter will show you how to deploy a standalone Vald Agent using Helm and run it on your k8s cluster. <br>
+This chapter will show you how to deploy a standalone Vald Agent using Helm and run it on your kubernetes cluster. <br>
 This chapter uses Agent NGT to perform vector insertion operation, indexing and searching operations.<br>
 If you want to learn about NGT, please refer to [NGT](https://github.com/yahoojapan/NGT).